Elicitation Techniques in Business Analysis

 Q: What is the purpose of elicitation techniques in business analysis?

 A: Elicitation techniques are used in business analysis to gather and document requirements from stakeholders for a particular project or solution.
-The purpose of these techniques is to identify the needs and expectations of stakeholders and to ensure that the requirements are clearly defined and documented for the project team.
+The purpose of these techniques is to identify stakeholders’ needs and expectations and ensure that the requirements are clearly defined and documented for the project team.

 Q: What are some commonly used elicitation techniques in business analysis?